agraef/ez-ag/README.md

 "ez-notefilters" abstraction.
 The default of 150 msecs works for me, but if you have a very clean playing style then you might want to reduce this value.
 On the other hand, if your technique is even worse than mine then you might have to further increase the delay time.
+For other (non-Yamaha) devices you might want to disable these options and go with the plain note data emitted by the device, although keeping them enabled shouldn't do any harm either and might actually help depending on the MIDI guitar that's being used.

-The "pass through other MIDI" toggle causes all control and program change messages emitted by the EZ-AG to be passed through unchanged.
+The "pass through other MIDI" toggle causes all control and program change messages emitted by the device to be passed through unchanged.
 In particular, this lets you use the buttons on the EZ-AG to change the selected instrument sound.
+If you have a device which generates actual pitch bend data, like the Jamstik+, it will be passed through as well.
+(This hopefully also works with the EZ-EG's whammy bar, but this hasn't been tested.)

 The "panic" button lets you stop all sounding MIDI notes immediately, provided that your MIDI synthesizer properly implements cc 123 (Fluidsynth does).
 This